 Imagine this – You are entering a new niche, ready to launch a product and just when your sales number reached your first milestone, you receive a demand letter claiming that your product infringes on their patent.
 You have two options – Pay the sum they demanded which is a huge lot, or get ready for litigation.

 You know that legal proceedings could cost you millions and there is no way you would be on the winning side, despite emerging victorious.
-So you pay the amount they demanded, which is way less than what you would incur if a litigation is in order.
+So you pay the amount they demanded, which is way less than what you would incur if litigation is in order.
 A victory for the troll.

 Imagine demand letters being sent to 1000s of emerging and established companies.
-Imagine the practice not being merely limited to NPEs anymore.
+Imagine the practice of not being merely limited to NPEs anymore.

 Well, that is quite the truth.
 Operating companies jumped in the wagon too.

 As corporations with huge portfolios wanted to get their hands on more licensing royalties, they indulged in the same practices, sending demand letters to companies threatening litigation, if royalties were not paid.